People who paid interest on certain stores' deferred interest credit cards.

-Attorneys working with ClassAction.org suspect that some stores' deferred interest credit cards are charging illegal amounts of interest.
-They want to hear from people who have these cards to determine whether consumers can fight these charges through a class action lawsuit.
+Attorneys suspect that some stores' deferred interest credit cards are charging illegal amounts of interest.
+They are trying to determine whether class actions can be filed.

 What Store Credit Cards Are Being Looked Into?

-Attorneys working with ClassAction.org are investigating whether lawsuits can be filed on behalf of people who paid interest charges on certain deferred interest store-branded debit cards serviced by TD Bank.
+Attorneys are investigating whether lawsuits can be filed on behalf of people who paid interest charges on certain deferred interest store-branded credit cards.

 It is believed that these cards allow for interest to becharged retroactively on entire purchase amounts when any of the balance – even one dollar – is left unpaid after the initial interest-free period ends.

 Specifically, the attorneys are looking into potential class action lawsuits on behalf of people who were charged interest on the following deferred interest store cards: